Gurjeet Gill, Ben Fleet and Sarah Noack

 |Contributor||School of Agriculture, Food and Wine - The University of Adelaide|

-The aim of this trial is to investigate factorial combinations of sowing time, varieties and seed rate with herbicide strategies for ryegrass management.
+To investigate factorial combinations of sowing time, varieties and seed rate with herbicide strategies for ryegrass management.

 Herbicide strategy 1 (HS1), which was based on atrazine pre-sowing followed by clethodim (Select) post-emergence reduced ryegrass plant density relative to the untreated control by 57%.
 However, use of propyzamide pre-sowing, followed by atrazine and Select + Factor (HS 2) increased ryegrass control to 77%.
 Canola variety had a significant effect on ryegrass spike density (P=0.002).
 When averaged across the sowing dates and herbicide strategies, ryegrass growing in HyTTec Trophy produced 52 spikes/m2 as compared to 78 spikes/m2 in Bonito (33% reduction).
 HyTTec Trophy is a new hybrid triazine tolerant variety from Nuseed, which is known for high early vigour.
 Herbicide strategies also had a significant effect on ryegrass spike density (P<0.001).
 Ryegrass grown without any selective herbicide treatment (control – HS3) produced 128 spikes/m2 as compared to 40 spikes/m2 in HS1 and 29 spikes/m2 in HS2.
 This works out to 69% reduction in HS1 relative to the control and 78% reduction in HS2.
 Herbicide strategies had the largest effect on canola yield (P<0.001).
 HS1 and 2 produced canola yield of around 0.8 t/ha, which was almost 50% greater than the yield obtained in the control.